frhd143/Sorting-Algorithms/README.md

 This repository contains implementation of different sorting algorithms in Python.

 ## Overview
-### Note!
-In order to test the code with large amount of data, I `random.sample`.
+#### Note!
+In order to test the code with large amount of data, I used `random.sample` to generate these data.
 You can basically remove those lines if you don't want them.

 The implemented algorithms include: